PFNascimento/pdsnd_github/README.md

 Anglo American - Paulo Fernando Nascimento - GitHub Project

 ### Description
-After try a couple of times fix the issues on the first try I decid restart the project
+After try a couple of times fix the issues on the first try I decid restart the project - second change

 ### Files used
 .gitignore that list csv files: chicago, new_your_city, and washington